<$250 = not more than $20 per $100

 - 2006 – The Military Lending Act effectively capped payday loans offered to the military at 36% APR.
 This federal law has no exceptions, thus, no lender in Mississippi is now allowed to offer loans to the military in excess of 36% APR.

 - 2012 – The sunset provision built into then existing legislation was meant to remove the exemption (of payday lenders from the usury cap) in 2012.
-It was supposed to be final: “Payday lenders will no longer be able to charge triple-digit interest rates when their exemption to Mississippi’s 36% APR cap expires in 2012 unless industry and special interests prevail in extending the sunset provision during the 2011 legislative session.”
+It was supposed to be final: licensed lenders are not able to apply interest rates above 100% under the exemption to Mississippi’s 36% cap on interest, as the exemption expired in 2012.

 - However, they got the 2012 Check Cash Cashing Act fashioned instead.
 It made payday lending permanently legal in Mississippi.
 And it had a tricky loophole that allowed payday lenders to charge triple-digit interest rates.
 Instead of issuing loans of up to $400 for 30 days, they offered several loans of up to $250 for 14 days each, and by doing so they could get much more in fees.
 There were numerous attempts to close this loophole in the law, however, all of them failed.